-Employees on a leave without pay, or those receiving LOA Pay, MLS Pay, Long-Term Disability, or Workers Compensation, are not eligible for holiday pay.
+Employees on a leave without pay, or those receiving Short-Term Disability, Long-Term Disability, Workers Compensation, or Sick Bank, are not eligible for holiday pay.

 A non-exempt employee who must report to work on a holiday because of the vital nature of the employee's job duties will be paid at eight hours of holiday pay plus all additional hours actually worked at their regular rate of pay.
 Holiday hours shall be included in the computation of overtime.